PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 <img src="https://res.cloudinary.com/pipedreamin/image/upload/v1686079534/docs/Screenshot_2023-06-06_at_12.24.03_PM_zctp50.png" alt="Warm workers configuration" />
 </div>

-When you configure workers for a specific workflow, Pipedream initializes dedicated, private [virtual machines](/privacy-and-security/#execution-environment) that run in Pipedream's environment.
-These workers are available at all times to respond to workflow executions, with no cold starts.
+When you configure workers for a specific workflow, Pipedream initializes dedicated workers — virtual machines that run Pipedream's [execution environment](/privacy-and-security/#execution-environment).
+[It can take a few minutes](#how-long-does-it-take-to-spin-up-a-dedicated-worker) for new dedicated workers to deploy.
+Once deployed, these workers are available at all times to respond to workflow executions, with no cold starts.

 ::: warning